Graduate Programs at Boston College

-Irish Studies has wide ranging and very successful graduate programs with the Graduate School of Arts and Sciences.
+Irish Studies offers a wide range of successful graduate programs with the Graduate School of Arts and Sciences.
 Students may obtain an MA with a concentration in Irish History, an English department MA in Irish Literature and Culture; a PhD with a major field in Irish History; and a PhD in English with a concentration in Irish Literature.

-Graduates of both our masters and doctoral programs typically pursue careers in public and higher education, teaching Irish Studies, English, history and art.
+Graduates of our masters and doctoral programs typically pursue careers in public and higher education, teaching Irish Studies, English, history and art.
 Alumni of the Irish Studies doctoral program hold faculty positions at the National University of Ireland, Dublin, the National University of Ireland, Maynooth, the University of South Florida, Le Moyne College, and other four-year institutions.
-Information about the application process can be found on the Boston College Admissions homepage.
+Information about the application process can be found at /schools/gsas/admissions.html

 Graduate students are a vital part of Irish Studies at Boston College.
 Students contribute to the intellectual and social life of the program and add a genuine sense of community to Irish Studies at Boston College.
 Their contribution to events, lectures, courses and colloquia enhance the experience of all involved in the Irish Studies.
 Graduate students have made their presence known in the field by publishing articles in major journals in North America, Britain and Ireland.
-They have given papers at major conferences in North America, Ireland, Britain and Scandinavia.
-Graduate students have sponsored national conferences that have drawn students from all over North American and Ireland to discuss current research in Irish Studies.
+They have presented papers at major conferences in North America, Ireland, Britain and Scandinavia and have sponsored national conferences that have drawn students from all over North American and Ireland to discuss current research in Irish Studies.

 The William B. Neenan, S.J.
 Visiting Fellowship at Boston College-Ireland